IsraelMonteiro/MariaAi-Authenticator/docs/README.md

 The **CyaNet Authenticator** was designed to authenticate official images of projects connected to MariaAi using customized QR Codes.
 This innovative solution ensures that each image contains a unique and immutable signature, which can be validated by any user.

-This functionality was developed by the AI agent **CyaNet_AI_Integration_MVP**, initially designed to act as an image authentication mechanism.
-In the future, the **SyaNet Authenticator** will expand into a complete agent, integrating advanced features such as:
+This functionality was developed by the AI agent **CyaNet AI Integration MVP**, initially designed to act as an image authentication mechanism.
+In the future, the **CyaNet Authenticator** will expand into a complete agent, integrating advanced features such as:

 - **Cryptocurrency Chatbot**: Assisting in managing and querying information within the ICP network.
 - **Decentralized Authentication**: Offering blockchain-based security solutions.